 By submitting an application, you acknowledge that all fees due are on an individual basis only and as such you are personally responsible for ensuring payment of all monies owed to the Compliance Institute.

-The Board I Exam assessment and registration fees are revised annually and will be published on the website.
+The designation application assessment and exam or RPL registration fees are revised annually and will be published on the website.

 Terms and Conditions of registration may be revised from time to time and such updates will be posted to the website.